-- 1) Evidence that is relevant, even if that evidence does not end up being relied upon by the Decision Maker(s) in making a determination regarding responsibility; - inculpatory or exculpatory evidence (i.e., evidence that tends to prove or disprove the allegations) that is directly related to the allegations, whether obtained from a Party or other source.
+- 1) Evidence that is relevant, even if that evidence does not end up being relied upon by the Board Member(s) (Decision Maker(s)) in making a determination regarding responsibility; - 2) Inculpatory or exculpatory evidence (i.e., evidence that tends to prove or disprove the allegations) that is directly related to the allegations, whether obtained from a Party or other source.

-The University will make the evidence available to each Party and each Party's Advisor, if any, for inspection and review through an electronic format or a hard copy.
-The University will also provide a draft of the Investigative Report for review.
-The University is not under an obligation to use any specific process or technology to provide the evidence or report and shall have the sole discretion in terms of determining format and any restrictions or limitations on access.
+The University will send the evidence to each Party and each Party's Advisor, if any, to inspect and review.
+The University is not under an obligation to use any specific process or technology to provide the evidence and shall have the sole discretion in terms of determining format and any restrictions or limitations on access.